tkpf/neura_challenge/README.md

 1. edge_detector.py
 2. detector_client.py

-When launching the file a a *--file* argument can be passed, specifying the path of the image to detect the edges in.
+When launching the file a a *file:=* argument can be passed, specifying the path of the image to detect the edges in.
 The default path is specified as *$(find edge_detector)/data/Image_1.png*
 The analyzed image gets displayed via an image display window.

 #### edge_detection_with_bag_file.launch